 The NorthShore Neurological Institute benefits from the leadership of nationally-recognized experts in the area of brain injury and sports medicine who are experienced at assessing and treating athletes at all levels—from professional and collegiate to high school and youth sports.
 They work closely with a team's athletic training and medical staff to determine when athletes are safely able to return to their sports activities for practice and/or competitive play after a concussion.

-Diagnosis and Treatment
+Diagnosis and Treatment for Concussions in Sports

 In most cases, athletes who sustain a concussion are not knocked out; they often remain awake and continue talking normally.
 Parents are advised to watch children in both practice and game situations for any particularly hard hits or collisions with another athlete, the ground and/or objects.

 It is critically important to properly diagnose a concussion and ensure that athletes do not return to their sport or other vigorous activity too quickly as they may be at greater risk of a second concussion.
 This may place them at risk for worsening symptoms or prolonged recovery.

 Neurological Institute experts rely on their clinical experience in conducting thorough diagnostic assessments, using advanced CT and magnetic resonance imaging (MRI) technologies when needed.
 Our sports concussion specialists may also use a variety of functional and neuropsychological tests to measure cognitive changes after a concussive injury.